pegasuskim/kube-fzf/README.md

 ## Prerequisite

 * [`fzf`](https://github.com/junegunn/fzf)
+* [`bat`](https://github.com/sharkdp/bat) supports syntax highlighting for a large number of programming and markup languages
 * [`xclip`](https://linux.die.net/man/1/xclip) Only for Linux and it is optional
 * [`teleport`](https://gravitational.com/teleport/?utm_medium=ppc&utm_source=adwords&utm_campaign=Brands) Only for Teleport User and it is optional